 About the UNLV Lied Institute for Real Estate Studies

 Established in 1991, the Lied Institute for Real Estate Studies is part of UNLV’s Lee Business School and was created to foster real estate education and research, and to advance real estate knowledge in Nevada.
 The institute produces relevant and timely real estate research, supports educational programs in real estate for students and professionals, and provides community outreach.
 This includes a monthly Nevada housing market report, which provides zip code-specific housing data and tracks market trends statewide on home prices, sales, foreclosures, and more.
-You can access the latest report here, and can also learn more about the institute by visiting unlv.edu/business/lied-institute.
+You can learn more about the institute by visiting unlv.edu/business/lied-institute.